 The previous paragraphs explain the procedures proposed by the mesh specification.
-Nevertheless, we have performed inlab measurements with real devices (nRF52840 Development Kits (DKs) from Nordic Semiconductor).
-These tests show us the need to complement the basic transmission model with additional restrictions:
+Nevertheless, we have performed in-lab measurements with real devices (nRF52840 development kits (DKs) from Nordic Semiconductor).
+These tests show us the need to complement the basic TX model with additional restrictions.

-- The specifications indicate an undefined random delay for the first relay transmission.
+- 1) The specifications indicate an undefined random delay for the first relay TX.
 Following our observations with Nordic devices, this vendor sets a maximum value equals to the advertising interval.
 This interpretation of the standard could lead to extreme cases in which the advertising interval is huge.
 Given this, we limit this delay to a random value between 0 and 10 ms. This is in concordance with the contention window applied by the rest of the retransmissions. - 2) An additional restriction happens in the publish retransmission procedure.
-When the time gap between the last transmission and the new scheduled publication is less than netInt.
-The transmission is delayed to netInt ms. Therefore, this time space is always present between them. - 3) The processing time at relay and sink nodes was also measured from the test-bed.
+When the time gap between the last TX and the new scheduled publication is less than netInt.
+The TX is delayed to netInt ms. Therefore, this time space is always present between them. - 3) The processing time at relay and sink nodes was also measured from the test bed.
 And, as per the measures, this time is very small in Nordic's devices.
-However, we consider that this should be taken into account in the equations because other devices present much higher values as we have observed in our previous works [33]. - 4) We also include the measured time of an advertising event (T{AE}) .
+However, we consider that this should be taken into account in

+- the equations because other devices present much higher values as we have observed in our previous works [33]. - 4) We also include the measured time of an advertising event (T{AE}) .
 We have checked that this time depends on the device implementation.
-The transmission time depends on the payload size.
-However, the time between transmissions within an event can vary for each chipset manufacturer.
+The TX time depends on the payload size.
+However, the time between TXs within an event can vary for each chipset manufacturer.

-Fig.1 shows an example of different retransmission mechanisms.
+Fig. 1 shows an example of different retransmission mechanisms.
 First, the generating node uses $P{RC} = 1$ and $N{TC} = 2$.
-Note that, once an event is generated, the first message should be transmitted as soon as possible.
+Note that once an event is generated, the first message should be transmitted as soon as possible.
 When a new packet is received at the relay, the message is stored in the cache and it is retransmitted $R{RC} + 1$ times.
-In the example, the Relay 1 is configured with a $R{RC} = 1$ and the Relay 2 is configured with a $R{RC} = 2$.
+In the example, Relay 1 is configured with a $R{RC} = 1$ and Relay 2 is configured with an $R{RC} = 2$.
 Both relays are within the influence area of the generating node.
-If a packet is received several times, due to the transmitter having a $N{TC} > 0$ or because the packet is received again as the packet is already present in the cache.
+If a packet is received several times, due to the transmitter having a $N{TC} > 0$ or because the packet is received from two different relays, the relay process is not executed again as the packet is already present in the cache.
 Nevertheless, with the second publication, the process is launched again because the packet is different from the one stored in the cache.